tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 is first wrapped along with its content type and optional padding into a DTLSInnerPlaintext structure.
 This newly introduced structure is shown in
 {{dtls-innerplaintext}}.
 The DTLSInnerPlaintext
 byte sequence is then encrypted.
-To create the DTLSCiphertext structure shown in
+To create the DTLSCIDCiphertext structure, shown in
-{{dtls-ciphertext}} the CID is added.
+{{dtls-ciphertext}}, the CID is added.

 ~~~
      struct {